-This course 2XW8 leads to PGCE (M) QTS.
-The significance of different teacher training qualifications.
+This Religious Education course 2XW8 leads to PGCE(M) QTS.
+The significance of the qualifications can be found here.

 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.

 At school, through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).

 You will be treated like a member of teaching staff and with your school mentors, you will feel supported as you become ready to teach.
 Our mentors are excellent experienced teachers who undertake rigorous training to develop their mentoring skills.

 Throughout your time in both schools, your university tutor visits you to monitor your progress and discuss your development with you and your school mentors.

 As an RE trainee teacher, you will have the opportunity to teach KS3 and GCSE RE.
 You will also have experiences of the Religious Studies A-Level.
 At Sacred Heart you would also have experience of the school’s sixth form General RE programme.

 Examples of KS3 RE topics taught: Sacraments; Festivals; Prejudice & Discrimination; Suffering and Evil; Religion and Science; Places of Pilgrimage; Ethical Decision Making.